 While the study sites in this paper are all located within the temperate zone, considerable variation in CO2-C emissions was evident.
 Given that all the sites are drained to a similar depth (Fig. 1), it is not surprising that the variation in emissions appeared to be controlled largely by differences in soil temperatures between the sites (Fig. 6).
 The coldest site in terms of mean soil temperatures and lowest in terms of annual emissions was Muirhead Moss (IP5) in North-Eastern Scotland.
 Although rainfall and site water table levels were similar to the other sites, soil temperatures at this site remained below 0°C for a high proportion (~14%) of the year, and are likely to have resulted in a slowdown of extracellular enzymatic diffusion (Davidson and Janssens, 2006), reduced microbial activity (Fenner et al., 2005) and consequently lower rates of CO2 production (Basiliko et al., 2007).
 Indeed, it is likely that our value of 0.93 t CO2-C ha-1 yr-1 at this site may be an overestimation given that it was calculated from monthly mean values that were measured during day time hours (highest daily temperatures).
 As much of the peatlands in Scotland fall within the same temperature regime (Chapman and Thurlow, 1998), CO2-C emissions data from a wider range of peat extraction sites in this region might significantly refine our EF derivation.

 At the other end of the spectrum, the highest emissions and soil temperatures were observed at Turraun (IP4) in the Irish Midlands.
 Data from this site had been previously reported by Wilson et al. (2007).
 In this study, we only utilised CO2-C flux data from plots where the mean annual water table position was deeper than -20cm.
 This resulted in a higher mean value (taken over two years) in this current study.
 Three of IP sites in the ROI are located in the Midlands where more “extremes” in climate are generally experienced (lower winter temperatures, higher summer temperatures) than along the Western coast (IP3).
 However, during this study, winter temperatures at all the ROI sites seldom decreased below 0°C (Fig. 3) and the proportion of hourly temperatures higher than 20°C were somewhat similar between the sites.
-Although, Little Woolden Moss (IP6) received the lowest annual rainfall of all sites in year 1 of the study at that site (Fig.1), mean annual soil temperatures were in the mid-range of the 9 study sites, hourly T5cm values were normally distributed (Fig.3) and CO2-Con site emissions were close to the derived EF value of 1.70 t CO2-C ha-1 yr-1 (Table 2). which would confirm that soil temperature rather than water table level is the main driver of emissions in peatlands managed for extraction in this region
+Although, Little Woolden Moss (IP6) received the lowest annual rainfall of all sites in year 1 of the study at that site (Fig.1), mean annual soil temperatures were in the mid-range of the 9 study sites, hourly T5cm values were normally distributed (Fig.3) and CO2-Con site emissions were close to the derived EF value of 1.70 t CO2-C ha-1 yr-1 (Table 2).